-The Best Offshore Merchant Account Providers
+The 8 Best Offshore Merchant Account Providers

-Ordinary payment processing is complicated.
-But finding good offshore, international, or high-risk payment solutions can be a real nightmare.
-If you fall into one of these categories, you’ve likely had your merchant account applications denied at least a few times.
-Even worse, perhaps you’ve had your processing service terminated and your money withheld from you.
+Ordinary payment processing is complicated enough, so you can imagine how challenging it can be to find a good offshore, international, or high-risk payment solution.
+If you fall into one of these categories, you’ve likely had your merchant account application denied at least a few times.
+Perhaps you’ve even had your processing service terminated and your money withheld from you.

 - You do a significant amount of business in a foreign country and need to accept payments in the local currency.